 (maxima cum laude)

-Margaret (Peg) Anderson, a capital partner, co-chairs the Firm’s Bankruptcy, Restructuring and Creditors’ Rights Group.
+Peg Anderson is a capital partner and co-chairs the Firm’s Bankruptcy, Restructuring & Creditors’ Rights Group.
 She represents secured and unsecured creditors in bankruptcy cases and out-of-court restructurings throughout the country.
 Peg has experience advising buyers and sellers of assets of troubled companies.
 She also represents bankruptcy trustees, debtors and assignees for the benefit of creditors.
-Peg currently acts as outside general counsel for an entity established by lenders to succeed to the defaulting borrower’s interest in a 99-year parking concession.
-She assisted the entity in the sale of the concession interest for $370 million.
+Peg acts as outside general counsel for a Concessionaire under a 99-year lease with the City of Chicago.

 Peg received a B.A. in accounting, maxima cum laude, from Loras College and her J.D. from Yale Law School.
 Prior to joining Fox Swibel, she was a partner at Locke Lord Bissell & Liddell, LLP.